-A Room of One’s Own: A Guide to Retreats
+A Room of One’s Own: A Guide to Solitude Retreats

 In general, a retreat is not a hotel; it isn’t to be used by travelers as a place to sleep while out exploring the area.
 It also isn’t a place to seek psychological counseling.
 The purpose is to give shelter and peace to those who need it, not to be a concierge service or therapist.

 These retreats are often non-sectarian and non-denominational, sometimes incorporating a wide range of spiritual beliefs or none at all.
-Often there are classes and workshops that retreatants may attend, as well as communal meals, but solitude, reflection and contemplation is respected and encouraged.
+Often there are classes and workshops that retreatants may attend, as well as communal meals, but solitude, reflection, and contemplation are respected and encouraged.

-These are communities of people living and working together around a common belief or goal who offer retreat to people of similar ideals.
-Usually, a retreatant will be required to participate on some level in the daily working of the community and may be helping to build, construct or help in the kitchen or gardens in exchange for room and board.
+These are communities of people living and working together around a common belief or goal that offer retreats to people of similar ideals.
+Usually, a retreatant will be required to participate on some level in the daily working of the community and maybe helping to build, construct or help in the kitchen or gardens in exchange for room and board.
 Classes and other learning opportunities may be available.

 You can visit a retreat for any length of time, from one night to several weeks, depending upon the specific retreat.
 Many offer guided retreats that last from a weekend to a week or two.
 It is vital that you make reservations for your retreat well in advance of your arrival, as many retreats may be closed or full with a group function.

 Who Can Join a Retreat?

 Retreats accommodate singles, couples, men, women and even families with children.
 While some are single-gender only, most welcome all people to come and share their special place.
 In some cases, men and women will be housed separately.